Adobe Acrobat PDF version of the entire report is available (600 KB). To view PDF files, you will require Adobe Acrobat Reader.

 1-800-304-7889

-These requirements are in keeping with the recommendations of the Canadian Council of Motor Transport Administrators and are the basis of the U.S./Canadian Reciprocal Agreement for commercial drivers crossing the Canada/U.S. border.
+These requirements are in keeping with the recommendations of the Canadian Council of Motor Transport Administrators (CCMTA) and are the basis of the U.S./Canadian Reciprocal Agreement for commercial drivers crossing the Canada/U.S. border.

 All applicants for a class D licence are required to submit a medical report on application.